noaa-ocs-hydrography/noaabathymetry/README.md

 ## Requirements

-This package requires Python and the following dependencies:
+This package requires Python and the following dependencies, which are set up in the [installation](#installation) guide below:

-- GDAL (install via conda)
+- GDAL
 - boto3
 - tqdm